 - 1. Be able to analyse single and three phase AC circuits - 2.
-Be able to know the working principle of some important power engineering devices such as transformer, DC machine, Induction machine and Synchronous machine. - 3.
-Be able to analyse steady-state performances of these devices. - 4.
-Recognize and evaluate the practical limitations and aspects of these devices. - 5.
-Be capable of selecting, and designing these devices for real-life applications by applying underlying theories and concepts - 6.
+Be able to know the working principle, and to analyse steady state performances of some important power engineering devices such as transformer, DC machine, Induction machine and Synchronous machine. - 3.
+Be capable of selecting and designing these devices for real-life applications by applying underlying theories and concepts, recognize and evaluate the practical limitations and aspects of these devices. - 4.
 Have gained practical experience in the performance and operation of these important power engineering devices and circuits through laboratory experiments.

-This course is designed to provide the above learning outcomes which arise from the targeted graduate capabilities listed in $Appendix\ A$ .
-The targeted graduate capabilities broadly support the UNSW and Faculty of Engineering graduate capabilities (listed in $Appendix\ B$ ).
-This course also addresses the Engineers Australia (National Accreditation Body) Stage I competency standard as outlined in $Appendix\ C$ .
+This course is designed to provide the above learning outcomes which arise from the targeted graduate capabilities listed in Appendix A. The targeted graduate capabilities broadly support the UNSW and Faculty of Engineering graduate capabilities (listed in Appendix B).
+This course also addresses the Engineers Australia (National Accreditation Body) Stage I competency standard as outlined in Appendix C.